Casa de los Azulejos: Countess families and Tile facade

-The current appearance of the palace is not due to Don Luis, it is due to one of his descendants, Doña Graciana Suárez de Peredo, who by that time already held the title of the Fifth Countess of the Valley of Orizaba, she lived in the city of Puebla from her marriage until the death of her husband, in the year 1708, which is when in that year she makes the decision to return to the capital of the Viceroyalty of New Spain and decides to make use of the property.
-Then, for the year 1737, seeing the state of deterioration that the palace and other properties that she owned in the city had, the Countess saw the need to request the repair of all these, especially in the one where she resides in front of the then Calle de Plateros, and for which he wishes to embellish not only with the work of the stonework, but also orders the architect that the facade of the building be completely covered with azulejos from Puebla, whose task was entrusted to the master Diego Durán Berruecos.
-This not only carries out the requested work, but also carries out the work done in carved quarry on the arches, columns, skirting boards and door and window cornices, as well as the balustrades, further highlighting the beauty of the azulejos in the building.
+The current appearance of the palace is not due to Don Luis, it is due to one of his descendants, Doña Graciana Suárez de Peredo the Fifth Countess of the Valley of Orizaba.
+She lived in the city of Puebla from her marriage until the death of her husband, in the year 1708.
+She then returned to the capital of the Viceroyalty of New Spain and made use of the property.
+In 1737, the Countess ordered a repair of several buildings which she owned.
+She requested the stonework and facade of the palace be completely covered with azulejos from Puebla.
+Diego Durán Berruecos worked on the arches, columns, skirting boards, doors, window cornices, as well as the balustrades.

 The rest of the house

 The most notable feature of the exterior are the blue and white tiles from Puebla that cover the building on three sides.
 Its windows, balconies and doors are framed in carved stone and French porcelain crowns on the Callejón de la Condesa and Madero Street facades.
 Inside, the main courtyard contains a fountain crowned with mosaics.
 The fountain is surrounded by highly decorated columns and topped with more French porcelain crowns as well as a stained glass roof that was added in the 20th century.
 Both the fountain and columns show some damage.
 On the second floor, the courtyard railings are made of copper; some made in China and some made in Mexico.
 The overall look to the courtyard is generally Baroque but also somewhat Mudéjar.

 There are two large murals in the interior.
 The first one is a peacock mural by Romanian painter Pacologue done in 1919.
 In the main stairway is one of the earliest works by José Clemente Orozco titled Omniscience and done in 1925.
 The three symbolic figures appearing in it represent masculine values, with their feminine counterparts and Grace presiding over them both.
 According to chronicler and poet Salvador Novo, the torso in the center was later copied by Orozco in the work called Prometheus at Pomona College.
 On the second floor, the facade of what was the chapel has a set of gold frames bedecked with angels.
 There is also a collection of porcelain art.